 While some of these factors may have made them more likely to apply and other factors made them less likely to apply, this is a reasonable comparison set, even if it isn’t a true control group.

 The results are positive: 15 percent of the students who received postcards went on to apply; 7 percent of the comparison group applied.

 One of the schools — a private, Catholic university in Kentucky — saw an impressive 25 percent of their students who received a postcard go on to apply.
 Only 8 percent of the comparison applied.

 We built a random effects model to control for the effect of different schools.
 The results of that model indicate that for about every 15 students who we sent a postcard, we were able to influence one extra student to apply.
 That adds up to about $23 for each additional applicant.

 This seems to be a more powerful way to target direct mail than we’ve tried in the past.
 During the fall, we found that for every $132 in direct mail, we got one more applicant.

 Since this was a small sample, we can’t be certain the positive results will hold up in the future.
-But with results like these, we’d be foolish not to expand our usage of CBE to target postcards to engaged students.
+But with results like these, we’d be foolish not to expand our usage of CBE to target direct mail marketing pieces to engaged students.